When Would I Need a Personal Injury Lawyer?

 Lawyers who work for firms or have a lot of cases are able to do this because they win enough cases to pay for the ones they lose.
 If they win 9 out of 10 cases, they can afford losing one.

-Using this strategy, attorneys can open up their services to cases with plaintiffs who are worried about affording a lawyer.
+Using this strategy, lawyers can open up their services to cases with plaintiffs who are worried about affording a lawyer.
 This gives them more business and, in the long run, more money.

-If you find the right attorney, there is no risk in losing money when you hire a personal injury lawyer to take over your case.
+If you find the right lawyer, there is no risk in losing money when you hire a personal injury lawyer to take over your case.

 8. Lawyers will be more rational